dreamking60/d3-start-to-finish-leanpub/manuscript/07 D3 Selections.md

 s.style('fill', 'red');
 ```

-This will change the fill color of each circle to `red`.
+This will change the fill colour of each circle to `red`.
 An alternative format that omits the variable declaration is:

 ```js
 d3.selectAll('circle')